 Our management is responsible for establishing and maintaining adequate internal control over financial reporting as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
-Our management assessed, with the oversight of the board of directors, the effectiveness of our internal control over financial reporting as of June 30, 2021.
+Our management assessed, with the oversight of the board of directors, the effectiveness of our internal control over financial reporting as of June 30, 2022.
 In making this assessment, management used the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Our management believes that it took the appropriate remediation steps with respect to the previously identified segregation of duties material internal control weakness during the fourth quarter, which included implementing enhanced review and approval controls covering the preparation and review of accounting and financial documents and payment processing procedures.
-Based upon the evaluation, our management concluded that the previously identified material weakness no longer exists and our internal control over financial reporting was effective as of June 30, 2021.
+Based upon the evaluation, our management concluded that our internal control over financial reporting was effective as of June 30, 2022.